 Your room is equipped with a television that receives standard cable channels, as well as internal education channels for your entertainment and education.
 If you have a roommate, we ask that you respect each other's choices for viewing and noise level.
 You can use small, hand-held electronics, DVD players and laptop computers.
-Check with your nurse about the availability to borrow a VCR or DVD player, games or movies or to learn how to connect to our wireless guest Internet network.
+The wireless guest internet network is available throughout the Health Center.

 Photography/Videotaping/Recording of Staff Members, Other Patients, Visitors, and Physicians

 The patient must respect the privacy of staff members, other patients, visitors, and physicians.
 Patients may not photograph, videotape, record, or depict in any manner any staff member, other patient, visitor, or physician.
 Nor may patients post on any social media site any identifying or personal information about a staff member, other patient, visitor, or physician.

 Lost and Found

 Our lost and found items are handled by Security.
 Please call 217-258-2459 if you have lost an item during your stay.